AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 The darkness.
 I was afraid of the dark as a child.
 I still sleep with a small light on in the bathroom even now.
 Did you know that?
 The fog rolled in with my demon - my own personal monster.
 It whispered what I was thinking, 'monster'.

-No matter how many times I told myself
+No matter how many times I told myself I wasn't a monster, the words my mother said the day I sparked still echoed in my head.
+I was a monster.
+I thought I was past this, but obviously not.
+My dreams echoed my self worth.

+I knew what was next and I wanted to turn away to leave this aweful memory but I stayed because you drew me here.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTA1NTEwNCwyMDcyNzIyMDY3LC05Nj
-gyMTM1XX0=
+eyJoaXN0b3J5IjpbLTE1MTcxNTUyNTEsMjA3MjcyMjA2NywtOT
+Y4MjEzNV19
 -->